-Caring for someone with dementia can be frustrating, stressful and completely overwhelming and the following are the 10 things that I learnt the hard way.
-Although they are often easier said than done, I believe that if you don’t, you will only be exasperating the behaviours that make dementia so difficult to deal with in the first place.
+Caring for someone with dementia can be frustrating, stressful and completely overwhelming and the following are the things that I learnt the hard way – the 10 things about dementia I wish I had known sooner.
+Although they are often easier said than done, I believe that if you don’t, you will only be exasperating the behaviours that make dementia so difficult to deal with, in the first place.
 They are all things that I wish I’d known sooner as they would have made the journey easier for all of us but especially for Mum.

 - Never ignore, talk through, over or about someone with dementia as though they are not there.
 This is something that I always tried very hard not to do but I have seen others do it, time and time again, and I have seen the impact it had on Mum.
 Try and remember that just because someone with dementia may struggle to articulate what they think, doesn’t mean that they don’t have a point to make.
 Try and find ways to help them.

-- Keep trying different approaches when dealing with challenging or confusing behaviour until you find a technique that works.
+- Keep trying different approaches when dealing with confusing or changes in behaviour until you find a technique that works.
 I always found that distraction, by asking Mum if she wanted to go for ‘coffee and cake’, usually worked.

 - It is unfair to argue with someone with dementia as they no longer have the ability to apply logic and rational thought to a situation.
 I always feel that arguing with them is like arguing with a small child and is really unfair and cruel.

 - Be careful what you say as an innocent comment can be overheard and misinterpreted into something frightening.
 Once Mum accidentally overheard us updating a family member that she had been sectioned during a short stay in hospital.
 This absolutely terrified her as she was convinced she was going to prison and kept asking over and over again what she had done wrong.

 Read more about our journey with Mum throughout her illness and learn all you need to know about dementia with Lewy bodies.